camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/080-cockpit/develop-cockpit-plugin.html.md

   </dependency>
 ```

-Now run the cockpit application using `mvn clean tomcat:run -Pdev`.
-It will boot an embedded tomcat and make the webapplication available at [http://localhost:8080/camunda](http://localhost:8080/camunda).
+Now run the cockpit application using `mvn clean jetty:run -Pdevelop`.
+It will boot an embedded jetty server and make the webapplication available at [http://localhost:8080/camunda](http://localhost:8080/camunda).

 You can navigate to [http://localhost:8080/camunda/api/cockpit/plugin/sample-plugin/static/info.txt](http://localhost:8080/camunda/api/cockpit/plugin/sample-plugin/static/info.txt) to assert that the client assets is correctly loaded.